 Get Help with Daily Expenses if You Become Ill

-Did you know a daily living rider can provide protection while you’re still living?
-With a daily living rider, you can choose to receive a portion of your policy’s death benefit as a way to provide some financial support if you become chronically ill or are unable to perform two of five essential tasks of daily living — eating, toileting, transferring, bathing, dressing and/or continence.¹
+Did you know that adding a daily living rider to your life insurance policy can provide protection during your life?
+It allows you to choose to receive a portion of your policy’s death benefit for financial support if you become chronically ill or unable to perform two of five essential tasks of daily living.
+These tasks include eating, toileting (getting to and from the toilet), transferring (getting into a bed or chair), bathing, dressing and/or continence.¹

-Caring for an Elderly Family Member:
+Use it to Care for an Elderly Family Member

 Certain types of life insurance policies build cash value over time and can be used as a form of supplemental income in retirement — potentially tax free.

-¹Life insurance and its riders can provide some financial protection in your later years, but should not be viewed as a replacement for long-term care or disability income insurance.
+1 Life insurance and its riders can provide some financial protection in your later years, but should not be viewed as a replacement for long-term care or disability income insurance.